pjeby/mock-globals/README.md

 # mock-globals

-`mock-globals` lets you run test code in a simulated global environment, without affecting the *real* global environment, without using a new `vm` context.
+`mock-globals` lets you run test code in a simulated global environment, without affecting the *real* global environment, and without using a new `vm` context.
 This lets you test code samples with clean state resets in between, and avoids the problem of test and library code using different `Object` or `Array` types (as would happen with multiple `vm` contexts).

 **WARNING**: this is not a secure sandbox and is not intended for running untrusted code!
 The "protection" it provides is only proof against *accidental* global modifications, and can be trivially bypassed in several ways that I can easily think of, and probably hundreds of less-trivial ways.
 It is intended only for running tests, with *no thought given to any actual security*.